 When you’re comparing professional indemnity insurance, always check:

-- Whether cover is any one claim or in the aggregate.
+- Whether the cover is any one claim or in the aggregate.

-- If retroactive cover is included in the price.
+- If retroactive cover is included.
 It covers you for claims related to work you did in the past and is especially important for professions where claims can take months or even years to come out of the woodwork.

-- The excess you'll have to pay if you claim.
+- The excess amount you'll have to pay if you claim.

 - If paying by monthly payments adds interest to the overall cost of your insurance.